 Drain boiled potatoes; mash and gradually add butter, salt, milk and sugar.
 Whip well until light and fluffy.
 Chill the mixture in the refrigerator.

 Gradually add 1/2-cup flour and mix well.
 Add enough of the remaining flour to form a soft dough.

-Place the rolled out discs in middle of a hot, dry griddle.
-Bake until light golden.
-Turn and bake on other side.
-Place on clean, dry dish or paper towel and cool.
+Place the rolled out discs in the middle of a hot, dry griddle.
+Bake until lightly golden.

-You can bake them without a griddle.
-Use a large iron frying pan instead.
+You can bake them without a griddle - use a large cast-iron frying pan instead.

 One way to serve this traditional Norsk delicacy is to spread it with softened butter and sprinkle with sugar and cinnamon.